The Best Places for Expatriates to Work in Europe

 For a more comprehensive look at the Belgian capital have a look at our reasons as to why you’ll love living in Brussels.

 Geneva, Switzerland – The city of peace

-Switzerland’s 2nd entry on our list is the country’s 2nd largest city Geneva.
+Switzerland’s 2nd entry on our list is the country’s 2nd largest city, Geneva.

 The city is one with a rich culture and heritage, which is clearly evident as soon as you step into the city.
-Geneva has a growing expat community and joins Zurich as one of Switzerland’s main expat hubs.
+Geneva has a growing expatriate community and joins Zurich as one of Switzerland’s main expatriate hubs.
 It is another multilingual city and known for being one of the most ‘International’ cities in Europe with many of its inhabitants coming from outside of Switzerland.
-Like the majority of Switzerland, the city is fairly expensive to live in, however, this often compensated with attractive salaries and a high quality of living.
+Like the majority of Switzerland, the city is fairly expensive to live in, however, this is often compensated with attractive salaries and a high quality of living.

 By relocating to Geneva, you will be moving to one of the most picturesque areas you are likely to find in Europe with the banks of Lake Geneva being looked over by the spectacular mountainous landscape.
-There are a range of cultural landmarks, museums and public parks in Geneva, all of which contribute to the cities beauty.
+There is a range of cultural landmarks, museums and public parks in Geneva, all of which contribute to the cities beauty.
 It is referred to by some as the City of Peace with its perceived more reserved and laid-back nightlife.
 If it’s a nice meal out that you are looking for, then Geneva boasts over 1000 restaurants, serving up culinary specials ranging from the best of Swiss and local classics to international cuisine from all around the globe.

 Did you know?

 It takes just 6 minutes on the train from the airport to the city centre, making it the shortest train ride between city and airport in Europe.
 Perfect for those working in and out of Switzerland.